The Only Guide You Need to Team Fundraising Platforms

 Eight essential elements of a comprehensive team fundraising platform (detailed in text below).

-• Has customizable donation pages.
+• Customizable donation pages.
 Your donation pages are critical to the success of your online fundraiser—after all, this is when your supporters decide whether to support your team.
-Ensure you can customize these pages with your team name, branding, and a compelling description that will inspire them to take action.
+With 99Pledges, you can customize these pages with your team name, branding, and a compelling description that will inspire them to take action.
+Plus, create a teamwide page and have us set up individual pages for each team member.

 To see our software in action, check out our sample fundraiser pages and reports.
 You can even create a customized sample tailored to your team and fundraiser type.